 When preparing for a plastic surgery procedure, it's just as important to research your aftercare as it is to select the best plastic surgeon.
 You want to know how to properly take care of the investment you just made in your body.
-When properly followed for, your aftercare plan is what will get you looking and feeling better - faster.
+When diligently followed, your aftercare plan is what will get you looking and feeling better - faster.
 At Mend, we are goal oriented - your goals are our goals.

-After the "watery" edema subsides, some clients find that they feel firmness in the surgically treated areas.
-This is the "proliferation stage" of healing.
+After the "watery" edema begins to subside, some clients find that they feel firmness or bumps in the surgically treated areas.
+This corresponds to the "proliferation stage" of healing.
 Your body is now working hard to reapir the surgically treated areas.
-This is the most important stage to receive lymphatic drainage as it will facilitate your body's healing in a smoother and more uniform way.
+This an important point to continue receiving lymphatic drainage as it will facilitate your body's healing in a smoother and more uniform way.

 The next step is called the remodeling stage of healing.
 It is important to continue with your massages through this time to ensure that the scar tissue does not thicken or arrange itsself in a haphazard manner.

 Ensuring a Speedy Recovery